Dia & Co Greenwich Bootcut Jean

-We have entered a new era of denim.
+We have entered a new era of denim and the best jeans for curvy women.
 Jeans now can provide both comfort and style that hug your most luscious curves.
 Jeans will never go out of style because they are the definition of versatility.
 There are very few pieces of clothing that jeans don’t look good with and, as long as you find the right type for you, their comfort is unparalleled.
 From a Chanel jacket to a basic white button blouse, jeans are the perfect companion.
 I am wearing Dia & Co’s Greenwich Bootcut Jean.
 They are the most comfortable pair of jeans I have worn, period.

 There are 4 main features you must look for when shopping for plus-size jeans that will fit your curves: cut, rise, wash, and Spandex/Lycra percentage.

 NOTE: Trying on new jeans is incredibly important.
 Every brand has its own sizing chart and version of terms such as regular, slim, etc.

 **This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Boot: Snug on the thigh, flaring gently at the knee